1984 Stanley Cup playoffs: Playoff bracket

 In the division semifinals, the fourth seeded team in each division played against the division winner from their division.
 The other series matched the second and third place teams from the divisions.
 The two winning teams from each division's semifinals then met in the division finals.
 The two division winners of each conference then played in the conference finals.
-The two conference winners then advanced to the Stanley Cup Finals.
+The two conference winners then advanced to the Stanley Cup Final.

-Home ice advantage in the conference finals and the Stanley Cup Finals was modified this season so it would be awarded to the team whose division (conference finals) or conference (Stanley Cup finals) had the better record against the other during the regular season, instead of having it rotate by division and conference, respectively.
-This resulted in home-ice advantage for the Adams and Smythe division champions in the conference finals and resulted in home-ice advantage for the Wales Conference champion in the Stanley Cup finals.
+Home ice advantage in the conference finals and the Stanley Cup Final was modified this season so it would be awarded to the team whose division (conference finals) or conference (Stanley Cup Final) had the better record against the other during the regular season, instead of having it rotate by division and conference, respectively.
+This resulted in home-ice advantage for the Adams and Smythe division champions in the conference finals and resulted in home-ice advantage for the Wales Conference champion in the Stanley Cup Final.

 Each division semifinals series was competed in a best-of-five playoff following a 2–2–1 format (scores in the bracket indicate the number of games won in each series), with the team with home ice advantage playing at home for games one and two (and game five, if necessary), and the other team playing at home for game three (and game four, if necessary).
 In the middle two rounds, each series was competed in a best-of-seven playoff following a 2–2–1–1–1 format, with the team with home ice advantage playing at home for games one and two (and games five and seven, if necessary), and the other team playing at home for games three and four (and game six, if necessary).
-The Stanley Cup Finals was changed from a 2–2–1–1–1 format to a 2–3–2 format this season, with the sites for games five and six switched.
+The Stanley Cup Final was changed from a 2–2–1–1–1 format to a 2–3–2 format this season, with the sites for games five and six switched.